kaisenlinux/kaisenlinux.org/seo.md

 ## Notes : Suggests

 - Create a www with redirect to root domain ?
 - Create a X-ROBOTS-TAGS to ignore parameters after iso.kaisenlinux.org/[release]/
+- Generate /documentation with `mix docs --canonical`